When your time is limited, it can be hard to know if you should travel to Taiwan or Vietnam. Both of these places are great to travel to.

 Here are my reasons why I would recommend you travel to Vietnam Vs. Taiwan:

-I have lived in both Taiwan and Vietnam, so I know firsthand that both Taiwan and Vietnam have a lot to offer visitors, but I feel Vietnam has more to offer its visitors than Taiwan does.
-So if you only have one place to travel to, I would recommend you travel to Vietnam.
+I have lived in Taiwan and Vietnam, so I know firsthand that Taiwan and Vietnam have a lot to offer visitors, but I feel Vietnam has more to offer its visitors than Taiwan does.
+So if you only have one place to travel to, I recommend you travel to Vietnam.

 5 Recommended Places To Travel In Vietnam

 Vietnam has so many great places to travel to.
 There is so much that you can see a do when you visit Vietnam.
 If you want to learn more about Vietnam, you can read North Or South Vietnam?
 1 Week In Vietnam by clicking here.